Karin Coonrod

 Karin Coonrod is an American theater director and writer who is on the faculty of the David Geffen School of Drama at Yale.
 Coonrod is known for her modern adaptations of classic plays by William Shakespeare and other playwrights.
 She often chooses to direct plays produced from unusual sources such as lesser-known works by notable playwrights, creating/devising adaptations from non-dramatic sources, and the writings of notable figures in history.

 Coonrod founded two theater companies: Arden Party (1987–1997) and Compagnia de' Colombari (2004–present).
 She has also directed several productions presented by Theatre for a New Audience.
 Her plays have been staged at several notable theaters including the Joseph Papp Public Theater, New York Theatre Workshop, Brooklyn Academy of Music, Ohio Theater, American Repertory Theatre, and Folger Theatre.

 Early life

-Born to an Italian mother from Florence and an American father from Michigan City, IN, Coonrod grew up living between her parents' native homes in Europe and the Midwestern United States.
+Born to an Italian mother from Florence and an American father from Michigan City, Indiana, Coonrod grew up living between her parents' native homes in Europe and the Midwestern United States.
 She earned her undergraduate degree in English from Gordon College.